Sensor-based Proximity Detection in the Face of Active Adversaries

-Based on our attacks against physical modalities (Section \ref{sec:physical}), we consider an adversary model where an attacker can manipulate the physical context on one side (unattended verifier) to match the sensor readings at the other side (prover).
-To model this attack, all non co-presence samples in the test set were transformed to the ``attack'' value (distance 0).
-The distance is set to 0 as data collection in \cite{ShresthaFC2014} was done by a single device at a given point of time, hence, no hardware effect or calibration error was taken into account.
+Based on our attacks against physical modalities (Section \ref{sec:physical}), we consider an adversarial model where an attacker can manipulate the physical context on one side (unattended verifier) to match the sensor readings at the other side (prover). \verOne { To model this attack, using the dataset \textbf{Data-FC}, we transformed all non co-presence samples in the test set to the ``attack'' value (distance 0). } The distance is set to 0 as data collection in \cite{ShresthaFC2014} was done by a single device at a given point of time, hence, no hardware effect or calibration error was taken into account.
 The non co-presence class in the dataset is about 18 times larger than co-presence class.
-To correct this imbalance, we applied the same under-sampling as in \cite{ShresthaFC2014}: we divided the non co-presence samples into 19 subsets, and ran several rounds of cross validation taking 10 subsets in each round and aggregating the results in the end.
-In addition to the features-fusion employed in \cite{ShresthaFC2014}, we tested the decisions fusion similar to our audio-radio system analysis in the previous section.
+To correct this imbalance, we applied the same under-sampling as in \cite{ShresthaFC2014}: we divided the non co-presence samples into 19 subsets, ran several rounds of cross validation taking 10 subsets in each round and aggregated the results in the end.
+In addition to the features-fusion employed in \cite{ShresthaFC2014}, we tested the decisions-fusion similar to our audio-radio system analysis in the previous section.

 Table~\ref{tbl:all-mani} (columns 3 and 4) shows our analysis results.
 The system performance in zero-modality attack is well-aligned with the one reported in \cite{ShresthaFC2014}.
 As in \cite{ShresthaFC2014}, among four physical modalities, \altitude performs the best.
 Consequently, manipulating only \altitude degrades the security vastly with features-fusion (FPR increases to over 50\%).
 Decisions-fusion in general brings lower security and lower performance/usability in \zeromodal attack and \singlemodal attack.
 However, it avoids the dominance of sole sensor in case the attacker can control such sensor (\altitude in this case).
 Decisions-fusion can also help improve security against a \multimodal attacker who manipulates \altitude along with other sensors.
 Compared to audio-radio system, in physical system, attacking each single modality results in higher success rate.